 Judgments are Easy

-It is easy to look at one action a person takes and judge their entire lives judgment 2because of it.
+It is easy to look at one action a person takes and judge their entire lives because of it.
 The deed may be terrible and unforgivable, but does that void all the good that they might have done in their life?
 What were the circumstances that led to this event?
 It is effortless to judge the behavior of others in a vacuum devoid of all the facts.
 This is being done all the time, and most of these judgments lead to hate.
 It is important to remember that we are all human beings with an equal disposition for both darkness and light, and it is our experiences, intentions, and choices that move us toward one or the other.

 When facts are learned and the whole story is revealed, humanity is often revealed by people that can be understood.
 Understanding is not acceptance; it knows that faced with different circumstances, you might make such a poor choice yourself and there but for the good fortune of your life, go you.
 You can judge all of our lives in a vacuum, and you can be made to look insensitive, cold, and uncaring.
 It is a matter of perspective.